webplatform/docs/css/functions/rotate/index.md

 &lt;angle&gt;
 '')</code>
 ===Parameters===
 ;''angle'':The angle by which the element is rotated about its origin.
 If not specified otherwise, the element rotates around its center.
 The origin can be specified with the [http://docs.webplatform.org/wiki/css/properties/transform-origin transform-origin property].
-  (defined by the [[css/properties/transform-origin|'''transform-origin''']] property).
 This value is expressed as an integer or decimal number followed by a supported angle unit.
 ===Standards information===
 *[http://go.microsoft.com/fwlink/p/?LinkID{{=}}223145 CSS Transforms Module, Level 3], Section 13.1
 }}